101 Tips in Selling Your Comic Book Collection Correctly 2020

 Most comic collectors take good care of their collections.
 However, only slight damages or creases to comic books can have an impact on the price.
 It’s important to be clear with buyers about the condition of your comics.

 While many sellers claim that their comics are “mint” condition.
 However, in many cases, this is rarely the truth.
-Check out the video below discussing this widespread myth that has been BUSTED.
+Check out this article here discussing this widespread myth that has been BUSTED.

 Comic books are currently graded according to a number system.
 Near Mint is assigned a grade of 9.4 and up.
 These are books that at first glance have no flaws, no creases, tears, rips, or stains.
 There can be a few spine ticks but that’s it.
 We see a lot of comics from the 80s and up in this grade and seldom earlier.